AnokiAI/ContextIQ/README.md

 ```

 ## Citation
-If you use this dataset or code in your work, please cite:
+If you use this dataset in your work, please cite:
 ```
 @misc{chaubey2024contextiqmultimodalexpertbasedvideo,
       title={ContextIQ: A Multimodal Expert-Based Video Retrieval System for Contextual Advertising},